 In support of nature, literacy and heritage

-The Historic Gardens is a 17-acre horticultural paradise located in historic Annapolis Royal.
-Historically themed areas of the Gardens tell the story of Nova Scotian settlement from an agricultural and horticultural perspective.
+The Historic Gardens are a 17-acre horticultural paradise located in Annapolis Royal.
+Historically themed areas of the gardens tell the story of Nova Scotian settlement from an agricultural and horticultural perspective:

 - The Pine Forest represents the huge eastern forests that once covered a vast area, long before Europeans settled in North America.